aniket-work/Build_Simple_AI_Agent_Which_Codes_For_you/README.md

 Full Article : [https://medium.com/@learn-simplified/how-to-build-ai-agent-to-solve-complex-question-using-decomposition-and-aggregation-7dee6f0373a3

-Have you ever thought about how AI can handle really tough questions that even experts find challenging?
-We're about to explore AI agents that can solve complex problems, step by step, like a chef following a detailed recipe.
-This isn't just another tech discussion - it's a look into how AI is shaping the future of problem-solving, not just by giving answers, but by creating well-thought-out solutions.
+Picture this: You're tackling a tricky coding problem, and instead of spending hours searching through documentation or Stack Overflow, you have a personal AI assistant right at your fingertips.
+This isn't science fiction - it's the reality we're building today.
+In this article, we'll dive into creating an AI coding assistant that not only answers your questions but also writes and runs code for you.
+It's like having a brilliant programmer by your side, ready to help 24/7.

 ## What's This Project About?
-This article is your backstage pass to building an AI agent that's like a Swiss Army knife for complex questions.
-We're talking about a system that doesn't just stare blankly at tough queries but breaks them down into bite-sized chunks.
-It's all about the art of 'decomposition and aggregation' - fancy words for splitting big problems into smaller ones and then putting the answers back together.
-We'll walk through creating a SubQuestionQueryEngine that's like a team of mini-experts working together.
-It takes a big question, like "How have electric vehicles impacted urban traffic from 2015 to 2023?", and turns it into a series of smaller questions.
-Then, it hunts for answers in a treasure trove of PDF reports, each covering a different year.
-Finally, it weaves all these answers into one coherent response.
-It's like watching a jigsaw puzzle solve itself!
+This article is your guide to building a powerful AI coding assistant using Python, Streamlit, and Autogen.
+We'll walk through creating a web application where you can ask coding questions and get instant, interactive responses.
+The AI doesn't just give you answers - it provides code snippets that you can run right in your browser.
+We'll cover everything from setting up the AI assistant to creating a user-friendly interface and implementing safe code execution.
+By the end, you'll have a working prototype of an AI coding buddy that can help streamline your development process.

 ## Why Use This Project?
-In today's business world, AI isn't just a buzzword - it's becoming as essential as your morning coffee.
-Companies are drowning in data and complex problems, and they need smart solutions fast.
-This article shows you how a fictional company (let's call them "EcoCity Planners") could use AI to make sense of years of data on electric vehicles and urban traffic.
+In today's fast-paced business environment, efficiency is key.
+AI is no longer a futuristic concept - it's a present-day tool that can dramatically boost productivity.
+Imagine a fictional tech startup, CodeNinja Inc., implementing this AI coding assistant.
+Their developers save hours daily on routine coding tasks, allowing them to focus on innovation and complex problem-solving.
+This article shows you how to bring that same edge to your work or business.
+Whether you're a solo developer looking to enhance your toolkit or a company aiming to optimize your coding workflow, this AI assistant represents a significant step forward in leveraging AI for practical, day-to-day coding tasks.

 ## Architecture
 ![Design Diagram](design_docs/design.png)

-# Tutorial: Lets Build Agentic RAG From Scratch
+# Tutorial: Let's Build AI Agents That Code for You

 ## Prerequisites
 - Python installed on your system.